thunderz99/java-cosmos/README.md

         "firstName STARTSWITH","H", // see cosmosdb STARTSWITH
         "desciption CONTAINS","Project manager",// see cosmosdb CONTAINS
         "fullName.last RegexMatch","[A-Z]{1}ank\\w+$", // see cosmosdb RegexMatch
-        "certificates IS_DEFINED",true, // see cosmosdb IS_DEFINED
+        "mail !=",Condition.key("mail2"), // using field a compares to field b "certificates IS_DEFINED",true, // see cosmosdb IS_DEFINED
         "families.villa IS_DEFINED",false, // see cosmosdb IS_DEFINED
         "age IS_NUMBER",true, // see cosmosdb type check functions